SynSigns/AirSignGAN/README.md

 # AirSignGAN
 The official implementation of the AirSignGAN.
+The code will be updated soon.